 When receiving messages using the UDP protocol, increase the size of the UDP receive buffer on the receiver host (that is, the syslog-ng OSE server or relay receiving the messages).
-Note that on certain platforms, for example, on Red Hat Enterprise Linux 5, even low message load (~200 messages per second) can result in message loss, unless the so_recvbuf() option of the source is increased.
+Note that on certain platforms, for example, on Red Hat Enterprise Linux 5, even low message load (~200 messages per second) can result in message loss, unless the so_rcvbuf() option of the source is increased.
 In such cases, you will need to increase the net.core.rmem_max parameter of the host (for example, to 1024000), but do not modify net.core.rmem_default parameter.

-As a general rule, increase the so_recvbuf() so that the buffer size in kilobytes is higher than the rate of incoming messages per second.
-For example, to receive 2000 messages per second, set the so_recvbuf() at least to 2 097 152 bytes.
-For information about sizing and modifying the UDP buffer, see http://www.29west.com/docs/THPM/udp-buffer-sizing.html.
+As a general rule, increase the so_rcvbuf() so that the buffer size in kilobytes is higher than the rate of incoming messages per second.
+For example, to receive 2000 messages per second, set the so_rcvbuf() at least to 2 097 152 bytes.